EfeCicekdagi/turkish-pdf-summarizer-quizzer/README.md

 - 🧠 **Two summarization modes:**
   - **Extractive:** picks original sentences via TF-IDF — fast, reliable, zero hallucination
   - **Abstractive:** generates new sentences with mT5 — fluent but slower
+- 📊 **Chunk-based progress bar** — updates in real time as each chunk is processed
-- 📝 **Quiz generator** — creates Q&A pairs automatically from the summary
+- 📝 **Quiz generator** — creates Q&A pairs automatically from the summary (no LLM required)
 - 🌐 **Bilingual UI** — Turkish and English interface
 - ⬇️ **Download summary & quiz** — as `.txt` files